Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Applications of TIM meta-algorithm

 In this section, we use our TIM width meta-algorithm on a problem which asks, given a temporal graph with a source vertex $v_s$ and integers $h$ and $r$, if there is a deletion of a set of time-edges of cardinality at most $h$ such that at most $r$ vertices are temporally reachable from $v_s$ in the resulting temporal graph.
-This is an adaptation of the \textsc{Temporal Reachability Edge Deletion} problem studied by Molter et al.~\cite{molter_temporal_2021}.
-In their problem, they bound the maximum number of vertices reachable from any vertex in the graph rather than a chosen source.
+We show this problem to be in FPT with respect to TIM width.
+An optimisation version of this problem has been studied by Enright et al.~\cite{enright_structural_2024}; it is a single-source version of the \textsc{Temporal Reachability Edge Deletion} problem studied by Enright et al.~\cite{enright_deleting_2021} and Molter et al.~\cite{molter_temporal_2021} (which they call \textsc{MinReachDelete}).
+In that version, they bound the maximum number of vertices reachable from any vertex in the graph rather than a chosen source.

+In this section, we only consider strict temporal paths.
 We say that a vertex $v$ is \emph{(temporally) reachable} from a vertex $u$ if and only if there is a temporal path from $u$ to $v$.
 We refer to the temporal reachability of a vertex as the number of vertices reachable from it.
 We use the convention that a vertex is temporally reachable from itself.

-\decisionproblem{Temporal Reachability Edge Deletion}{A temporal graph $\mathcal{G}=(G,\lambda)$ and positive integers $r,h$.}{Is there a set of time-edges $E$ with cardinality $h$ such that no vertex has temporal reachability greater than $r$ following the deletion of $E$ from $\mathcal{G}$?}
+\begin{nolinenumbers} \decisionproblem{Singleton Temporal Reachability Edge Deletion (SingReachDelete)}{A temporal graph $\mathcal{G}$, a vertex $v_s \in V(G)$ and positive integers $r$ and $h$.}{Is there a set of time-edges $\mathcal{E}$ of cardinality at most $h$ such that the vertex $v_s$ has temporal reachability at most $r$ after their deletion from $\mathcal{G}$?} \end{nolinenumbers}

+We can denote an instance $(\mathcal{G},r,h)$ of \textsc{SingReachDelete} by $x=(\mathcal{G},\beta)$ where $\beta$ is a string encoding $r$ and $h$.
 In this problem, we assume without loss of generality that a time-edge $(e,t)$ is only deleted if at least one endpoint is reached from the source $v_s$ before time $t$.
 Otherwise, the deletion of $(e,t)$ has no impact on the set of vertices reachable from $v_s$.
 We will use the phrase ``arrive at/before time $t$'' to describe a temporal path whose final time-edge occurs at/before time $t$.